danielelozzi/SPEED-CV/README.md

 Lozzi, D.; Di Pompeo, I.; Marcaccio, M.; Alemanno, M.; Krüger, M.; Curcio, G.; Migliore, S. AI-Powered Analysis of Eye Tracker Data in Basketball Game.
 Sensors 2025, 25, 3572. [https://doi.org/10.3390/s25113572](https://doi.org/10.3390/s25113572)

+*If you use also the Computer Vision Yolo-based feature, plese cite the following publication:*

+Redmon, J., Divvala, S., Girshick, R., & Farhadi, A. (2016).
+You only look once: Unified, real-time object detection.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788). [https://doi.org/10.1109/CVPR.2016.91](https://doi.org/10.1109/CVPR.2016.91)

 ---

 *This tool is developed for the Cognitive and Behavioral Science Lab.
 For more information, visit [our website](https://labscoc.wordpress.com/).*